hey-august/airlock/devlog.md

 ## Todo

-    - [ ]
-    - [ ] Micro text editor doesn't integrate with system clipboard within container
+    - [ ] Micro text editor doesn't correctly integrate with system clipboard within container
     	- it's actually impossible to copy text out of Micro at all, you need a workaround like `cat {filename}`
-    - [ ] Why doesn't `brew` work in fish shell?
     - [ ] Setup Brewfile
 	- [ ] Figure out why `cd` by itself sends you to an empty dir from which there is no return
 	- [ ] fix unicode symbols not working in tmux
-	- [ ] Test and write up usage with VSCode DevContainers extension
+	- [ ] Set up VSCode DevContainers extension
+	  - [ ] Add to readme
 	- [ ] Add "development servers" section to readme
 	- [ ] Fix Homebrew install (not consistently working)
+	  - Seems like Homebrew doesn't like being run as root user.
+Need to create a 'brew' user and install Homebrew with that.
+	- [ ] Convert fish functions to shell scripts
+	- [x] Set up SSH agent forwarding
+	  - [ ] Add to readme
-	- [x] Allocate more memory
+	- [x] Allocate more memory to VM and container

 ---